FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy2293.png)

-Edit chain attributes according to actual business requirements, such as binary file version, whether to generate console, and whether to generate SDK。The notes in the document are clearly written, combined with business understanding.。
+Edit chain attributes according to actual business requirements, such as binary file version, whether to generate console, and whether to generate SDK。The notes in the document are clearly written, combined with business understanding。

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy2357.png)

-Edit the chain attributes according to the actual needs of the business, such as: organization, node, group.。The notes in the document are clearly written, combined with business understanding.。
+Edit the chain attributes according to the actual needs of the business, such as: organization, node, group。The notes in the document are clearly written, combined with business understanding。

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy2417.png)